ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 1. Execute `ceedling example temp_sensor` in your terminal.
 1. Change directories into the new _temp_sensor/_ directory.
 1. Execute `ceedling test:all` in your terminal.
-1. Review the build and test suite console output as well as the _project.yml_ file in the root of the example project.
+1. Take a look at the build and test suite console output as well as the _project.yml_ file in the root of the example project.

 ## Ceedling application commands